citp/privacy-policy-historical/g/gr/gre/greatbigcanvas.com.md

-> *The following text is extracted and transformed from the greatbigcanvas.com privacy policy that was archived on 2016-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161122105159id_/http%3A//www.greatbigcanvas.com/customer-service/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the greatbigcanvas.com privacy policy that was archived on 2017-04-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170408005514id_/http%3A//www.greatbigcanvas.com/customer-service/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Great Big Canvas
+# Privacy Policy | Home Decor | Great Big Canvas

 Effective Date: May 2016